Lithnet Access Manager

 Update your license

 If you are an Access Manager enterprise edition customer, ensure that you have applied an AMSv3 license to your instance of AMS before you perform the upgrade.
-Contact Lithnet support if you have not been issued an AMSv3 license key.
+Contact if you have not been issued an AMSv3 license key.

 All AMSv3 licenses are compatible with the AMSv2 server; this way, licences can be installed in advance of the upgrade.